 For pretty much all my rods, I’ll use a braided line with a fluorocarbon leader.
 You don’t have to do the same but it’s what I prefer.
-I’ll use anywhere from 20-30 lb braided line with a 4-6 lb fluorocarbon leader.
+I’ll normally use 10 lb braided line with a 6 lb fluorocarbon leader.
 It’ll obviously have to be heavier if I’m going after lakers.

 The reason I use a braided line is that it’s a lot stronger than normal fishing line, it lasts 3-4x longer, it can cast farther, it’s thin, and it has no stretch so you can feel the bites better.
 If you’re fishing around any type of cover then you’ll want to use this.
 If you get hung up you can give it a good yank without it breaking.